himsr-lab/CU-CellSeg/README.md

 **Figure 1: Segmentation example.** Detail from the center of the composite image (top).
 Left side: Grayscale dsDNA channel with nuclei outlines (blue).
 Right side: Grayscale beta-tubulin channel with cell matrix outlines (red).

 ### Software documentation
-The documentation of our macros is located in the corresponding source code: You can view the source code on GitHub by following the links to the macros.
+The documentation of our macros is in the corresponding source code: You can view the source code on GitHub by following the links to the macros.

 ### Software requirements
 CU-CellSeg requires a recent version of the [Fiji](https://fiji.sc/) image processing package: